ha7ilm/csdr/README.md

 - We want to listen to one radio station, but input signal contains multiple stations, and its bandwidth is too large for sending it directly to the FM demodulator.
 - We shift the signal to the center frequency of the station we want to receive: `-0.085*2400000 = -204000`, so basically we will listen to the radio station centered at 89504000 Hz.
 - We decimate the signal by a factor of 10.
-The rolloff for the FIR filter used for decimation will be 10% of total bandwidth (as of parameter 0.05 is 10% of 0.5).
+The transition bandwidth of the FIR filter used for decimation will be 10% of total bandwidth (as of parameter 0.05 is 10% of 0.5).
 Hamming window will be used for windowed FIR filter design.

 Sample rates look like this: